Anikxxt/Minikube-Instllation/README.md

 ## What you’ll need
 2 CPUs or more 2GB of free memory 20GB of free disk space Internet connection Container or virtual machine manager, such as: Docker, QEMU, Hyperkit, Hyper-V, KVM, Parallels, Podman, VirtualBox, or VMware Fusion/Workstation
-## What you’ll need
-2 CPUs or more 2GB of free memory 20GB of free disk space Internet connection Container or virtual machine manager, such as: Docker, QEMU, Hyperkit, Hyper-V, KVM, Parallels, Podman, VirtualBox, or VMware Fusion/Workstation
-## Step 1: We will create AWS EC2 t2.medium server Ubuntu server

 ## Step 2: Docker Instllation on Ubuntu